zynewave/podium-library/Guide/podium-guide.md

 If you drag the object over an area that does not accept the object, the mouse cursor turns into a 'no go' cursor.
 If you drag over an area that can accept the object, a translucent mask is drawn to highlight what will be affected by the drop.

-As with any mouse drag operation in Podium you can abort the drag operation by right clicking while still holding the left button.
+As with any mouse drag operation in Podium you can abort the drag operation by right-clicking while still holding the left button.

 If you want to reorganize objects in the project, it is recommended that you move objects with drag and drop instead of using the cut and paste edit menu commands.
 When cutting objects to the clipboard they are removed from the project and thus any links to the objects in arrangements are reset.
 Moving objects with drag and drop will not break any links between the objects.